romshark/Go-1-2-Proposal---Immutability/README.md

 ----

 ### 4.6.
 Why do we need immutable receivers if we already have copy-receivers?
-There's two reasons: safety and performance.
+There are two reasons: safety and performance.

 **Copy-receivers don't prevent mutations!** They simply can't because of [pointer aliasing](https://en.wikipedia.org/wiki/Pointer_aliasing):